Online Meetings and Electronic Voting (District Council and District Executive Committee)

-Per protocol 7.1, virtual meetings occur as recommended by the district director and are agreed upon by a majority of the district executive committee.
+Per protocol 7.1, online meetings occur as recommended by the District Director and are agreed upon by a majority of the District Executive Committee.
 Any agenda item that requires a vote must adhere to the following process:

-- Notice of the electronic vote posted to the district website four weeks in advance of the vote opening.
+- Notice of the electronic vote is posted to the District website four (4) weeks in advance of the vote opening.

 - District posts the proposed agenda item at least 14 days in advance of the vote.